 After the move

-- Go back to your old routine as soon as possible.
+- Get back to your old routine as soon as possible.
 That includes walks, playtime, and feeding time.

 - Let them adjust to their new environment.
-As tempting as it may be to invite friends over for a housewarming party, try to refrain from doing that.
+As tempting as inviting friends for a housewarming party may be, try to refrain from doing that.
 Your dog needs time to adjust to a new environment without unfamiliar people further stressing them out.

 Minimize the hassle and hire help